Marth Mariam Syro-Malabar Church, Kuravilangad: The Church

-The children narrated the whole incident, the apparition of Muthiyamma, and how she satiated their hunger and thirst to their parents the moment they reached home, with wonder and amazement.
+The children narrated the whole incident, the apparition of the woman, and how she satiated their hunger and thirst to their parents the moment they reached home, with wonder and amazement.
 Unable to believe their ears and considering the whole episode unusual and unnatural, the elders accompanied by the children soon set out to the forest.
-When they arrived at the spot the children had indicated, they were petrified upon perceiving a spring over brimming with crystal clear water in an otherwise drought stricken area.
-Noticing the extraordinariness of what has transpired, they stared at each other in awe and surprise.
-Blessed Virgin Mary, carrying infant Jesus, appeared once again and directed them to build a Church in her name at that very spot.
-As the people genuflected to pay their homage to Muthiyamma, she just vanished.
+When they arrived at the spot the children had indicated, they were petrified upon perceiving a spring, brimming with crystal clear water in an otherwise drought-stricken area.

+The Blessed Virgin Mary, carrying infant Jesus, appeared once again and directed them to build a Church in her name at that very spot.
+As the people genuflected to pay their homage to her, she disappeared.